rexarabe/myfirstproject1/README.md

 # myfirstproject1
-This the first modiication of the project
+This the first modification of the project